Flux9665/ArticulatoryTextFrontend/README.md

 Christian Steinmetz, csteinmetz1/pyloudnorm: 0.1.0 (Version v0.1.0), Zenodo, November 2019
 ```

-And a lot of the audio processing is done using the torchaudio module of pytorch:
+And a lot of the audio processing is done using the torchaudio module of PyTorch:

 ```
 @incollection{NEURIPS2019_9015,